Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

   .then(json => console.log(json))
 ```

 What happened here?
 You called `d3.json('titanic-passengers.json')` which returned a Promise.
-A Promise is an object something like: `{...}`.
+A Promise is an object.
 Let's put it in a variable:

 ```JS